TriPlaneNet: An Encoder for EG3D Inversion: Implementation Details

-Our model is trained on a combination of real images from FFHQ and generated samples from EG3D.
-As shown in the ablation study in the main text, adding EG3D samples helps both pSp~\cite{roich2022pivotal} and TriPlaneNet.
+\textbf{Dataset Details.} Our model is trained on a combination of real images from FFHQ and generated samples from EG3D.
+As shown in the main text, adding EG3D samples makes the model robust to the input image shifts.
 The synthetic training samples are generated via sampling latent codes $z$ for EG3D with no truncation ($\psi = 1$) often applied for large-scale GANs~\cite{brock2018large}, thus including the hard samples.
-Figure \ref{fig:psi} shows the comparison between FFHQ and EG3D samples train losses for $\psi=1$ and $\psi=0.7$.
-We attribute the difference between the curves with $\psi=0.7$ to the domain gap between the generated samples from EG3D and real ones from FFHQ.
-In order to match the camera pose distribution in the FFHQ, we randomly sample FFHQ camera poses including mirrored while generating EG3D samples.

-In Table \ref{eg3d-samples-table}, we demonstrate the dependence of the reconstruction quality on CelebA-HQ on the number of synthetic samples, created by EG3D in advance added to the dataset.
-Although the change in metrics is marginal with respect to the increasing number of EG3D samples, test loss shown in Figure \ref{fig:test_loss_vs_EG3D_samples} demonstrates that the amount of 100K samples, used for the final model, is close to optimal.
+In order to match the camera pose distribution in the FFHQ, we generate EG3D samples with randomly sampled camera poses from FFHQ and their flipped versions.
+In Table~\ref{eg3d-samples-table}, we demonstrate the dependence of the reconstruction quality on CelebA-HQ on the number of synthetic samples, created by EG3D in advance added to the dataset.\\